thiagomata/CourseraRegressionModelProject/README.md

 After that, this paper will describe what strategy was used to the model selection.
 Then, it will present the residual plot and diagnostics based on the model.

+The result of this project is available on this [github project](https://github.com/thiagomata/CourseraRegressionModelProject) that can be better visualized on the [github page](https://thiagomata.github.io/CourseraRegressionModelProject/).

 ## Analysis

 The R code and details of this project can be found on the [Project.Rmd](Project.Rmd).
-The code with the execution result of that can be found on the [Project.html](Project.html).
+The code with the execution result of that can be found on the [Project.html](https://thiagomata.github.io/CourseraRegressionModelProject/Project.html).

 ## Conclusion